-The student and mentor may select a committee member who is not affiliated with UGA but is an outside collaborator for the mentor's lab and/or expert in the area of research (for example, scientists at other institutions or government agencies).
-In this case, since the chosen scientist will not have graduate faculty status at UGA, the major professor must write a letter of justification to the Graduate School for such selection and submit it along with a copy of the selected scientist's CV to the Graduate Coordinator.
-This will be sent to the Graduate School for approval.
-Ideally, permission from the Graduate School will be requested either previous to or simultaneously with the submission of the Advisory Committee form.
+• Non-UGA Committee Member: The student and mentor may select a committee member who is not affiliated with UGA but is an external collaborator for the mentor's lab or possesses unique expertise in the research area (e.g., scientists from other institutions or government agencies).
+Since this external member will not have graduate faculty status at UGA, the major professor must write a letter of justification to the Graduate School for their selection.
+This letter, along with the selected scientist's CV, should be submitted to the Graduate Coordinator and Program Coordinator.
+The documents will be forwarded to the Graduate School for approval.
+Ideally, permission from the Graduate School should be sought before or simultaneously with the submission of the Advisory Committee form.
 Please consult with our office before submitting the form.